geekyquentin/cryptography-in-IMD/README.md

 ### Basic Heart Rate attack

 The minimum heart rate supported is set to 30 (constant) value.
-If the parameter is set to less than 30 and the current heart rate recorded is less than 30, we report heart failure.
+If the parameter is set to less than 30 and the current heart rate recorded is less than 30, we report heart failure[^1].

 ### Upper Heart Rate attack

 The upper heart rate is set to 220 (constant) value.
-If the parameter is set to more than 220 and the current heart rate recorded is more than 220, we report heart failure.
+If the parameter is set to more than 220 and the current heart rate recorded is more than 220, we report heart failure[^1].

 **Note**: The device is programmed to perform the upper heart rate check only between 8 and 20 hours.
-If the current time is not between 8 and 20 hours, the upper heart rate check is not performed.
+If the current time is not between 8 and 20 hours, the upper heart rate check is not performed[^1].

 ### Night Heart Rate attack

 The night heart rate should lie between 50 and 120.
 If the parameter is set to less than 50 and the current heart rate recorded is less than 50, we report heart failure.
-If the parameter is set to more than 120 and the current heart rate recorded is more than 120, we report heart failure.
+If the parameter is set to more than 120 and the current heart rate recorded is more than 120, we report heart failure[^1].

 **Note**: The device is programmed to perform the night heart rate check only between 0 and 4 hours.
-If the current time is not between 0 and 4 hours, the night heart rate check is not performed.
+If the current time is not between 0 and 4 hours, the night heart rate check is not performed[^1].

 ### Battery Depletion